 - Edit an existing presentation.

-In this first PowerPoint module, we will focus on editing an existing presentation.
 To open an existing presentation, simply double-click on the presentation file, just the same as opening a Word document or Excel file that you have already been given.

 Once you have opened an existing presentation, one of the first steps you may want to take is to edit content within that presentation.
 However, before we begin that step let us look at the default view when we have opened a presentation, and review a few terms.